Fire Brigades Act 1938

 The Fire Brigades Act 1938 (1 & 2 Geo.
 6. c.
-72) (in force until 1941, repealed 1947) was the primary legislation for Great Britain, excluding London, that placed responsibility for the provision of a fire brigade onto the local authority, and away from the insurance companies.
+72) was an act of the Parliament of the United Kingdom.
+The act was the primary legislation for Great Britain, excluding London, that placed responsibility for the provision of a fire brigade onto the local authority, and away from the insurance companies.

+Background

 The act was passed following a report by the Departmental Committee on Fire Brigade Services 1935, which was also known as the Riverdale Committee in reference to its chairman, Lord Riverdale.

+Subsequent developments

 The act was only in force for a short time before in 1941 all local authority fire services in Great Britain were transferred to the National Fire Service.
-After World War II new legislation was passed and the Fire Services Act 1947 took over as the primary legislation dealing with fire services in Great Britain.
+After World War II new legislation was passed and the Fire Services Act 1947 (10 & 11 Geo.
+6. c.
+41) took over as the primary legislation dealing with fire services in Great Britain.